criyle/go-judge/README.md

 ### Environment Variables

 Environment variable will be override by command line arguments if they both present and all command line arguments have its correspond environment variable (e.g. `ES_HTTP_ADDR`).
-Run `executorserver --help` to see all the environment variable configurations.
+Run `go-judge --help` to see all the environment variable configurations.

-#### Build Executor Server
+#### Build go judge

-Build by your own `docker build -t executorserver -f Dockerfile.exec .`
+Build by your own `docker build -t go-judge -f Dockerfile.exec .`

-For cgroup v1, the `executorserver` need root privilege to create `cgroup`.
-Either creates sub-directory `/sys/fs/cgroup/cpuacct/executor_server`, `/sys/fs/cgroup/memory/executor_server`, `/sys/fs/cgroup/pids/executor_server` and make execution user readable or use `sudo` to run it.
+For cgroup v1, the `go-judge` need root privilege to create `cgroup`.
+Either creates sub-directory `/sys/fs/cgroup/cpuacct/go_judge`, `/sys/fs/cgroup/memory/go_judge`, `/sys/fs/cgroup/pids/go_judge` and make execution user readable or use `sudo` to run it.

 For cgroup v2, systemd dbus will be used to create a transient scope for cgroup integration.